Galician Nationalist Bloc

-The Galician Nationalist Bloc (Bloque Nacionalista Galego /gl/, BNG) is a political party from Galicia, formed with the merger of a series of left-wing Galician nationalist parties.
+The Galician Nationalist Bloc (Bloque Nacionalista Galego /gl/, BNG) is a political party and coalition from Galicia, formed through the alliance of a series of left-wing Galician nationalist parties.
 It is self-defined as a "patriotic front".

 Founded in 1982 under the guidance of historical leader Xosé Manuel Beiras, the BNG calls for further devolution of powers to the Parliament of Galicia and the official and unambiguous (Note: In reference to the fact that the Statute of Autonomy of Galicia of 1981 states that Galicia is a "historical nationality", rather than simply a nation.) recognition of Galicia as a nation.
 The BNG also promotes affirmative action for the Galician language.
 The current leader—the president of the National Council and national spokesperson—is Ana Pontón.

 The BNG has strong ties with the Galician Trade Union Confederation (Confederación Intersindical Galega, CIG), with the student union Erguer-Estudantes da Galiza (Stand Up-Students of Galiza), the agrarian unions Galician Peasant Union (Sindicato Labrego Galego, SLG) and Galician Rural Federation (FRUGA), and with environmentalist, feminist and Galician language organizations.

 From 2005 to 2009, BNG was part of a coalition government along with the Socialists' Party of Galicia, in which its leader, Anxo Quintana, served as the vice-president of the Regional Government of Galicia.